Transportation Alternatives Program (TAP)

 • Any Local Public Agency with an open TAP project that needs additional funding should apply for additional funds during this application cycle.

 • The requirements of the LPA Guide should be considered when building the project budget.
-Although the application does provide for a contingency amount in the budget, applicants may increase the amoutn of funding reuqested in the application to further account for inflation, time delays and other unforseen costs.
+Although the application does provide for a contingency amount in the budget, applicants may increase the amount of funding reuqested in the application to further account for inflation, time delays and other unforeseen costs.

 • Applicants should keep in mind use of federal-aid funding on a project means the entire project must follow federal guidelines, even if part of the project is being paid using state or local funds.

-• Additional details on the types of projects eligible for funding are available in the FHWA Transportation Alternatives Guidance.
+• Additional details on the types of projects eligible for funding are available in the FHWA Transportation Alternatives Legislation

 Metropolitan Planning Organization (MPO) Funding